-That echoes the findings of a report last year from Ernst and Young Global Ltd. that concluded if Europe develops its shale gas resources, it will be an "evolution" slowed by uncertain geology, limited infrastructure, competing supply sources, public skepticism about the safety of shale and regulatory standards (see NGI, Dec.
-12, 2011).
+That echoes the findings of a report last year from Ernst and Young Global Ltd. that concluded if Europe develops its shale gas resources, it will be an “evolution” slowed by uncertain geology, limited infrastructure, competing supply sources, public skepticism about the safety of shale and regulatory standards (see Shale Daily, Dec.
+6, 2011).

-But an analysis by Douglas-Westwood last year concluded that while the United States accounts for more than 90% of global shale gas and coalbed methane production, "rapid development is set to occur in Europe, Asia and Australasia, with China and Australia leading the growth" (see NGI, Oct.
-10, 2011).
-The study relied on intelligence gathered from the firm's clients, including national oil companies, international oil companies, drillers and oilfield service providers.
+But an analysis by Douglas-Westwood last year concluded that while the United States accounts for more than 90% of global shale gas and coalbed methane production, “rapid development is set to occur in Europe, Asia and Australasia, with China and Australia leading the growth” (see Shale Daily, Oct.
+7, 2011).
+The study relied on intelligence gathered from the firm’s clients, including national oil companies, international oil companies, drillers and oilfield service providers.

-One of Pace's most prominent clients, Russian natural gas giant OAO Gazprom, has repeatedly questioned the environmental and economic viability of the shale gas industry that has overhauled North American markets (see NGI, Dec.
-5, 2011).
-The Russian company is a major gas supplier by pipeline to Europe and is heavily invested in exporting liquid natural gas around the world, both areas that would be threatened by widespread development of shale gas.
+One of Pace’s most prominent clients, Russian natural gas giant OAO Gazprom, has repeatedly questioned the environmental and economic viability of the shale gas industry that has overhauled North American markets (see Shale Daily, Dec.
+1, 2011).
+The Russian company is a major gas supplier by pipeline to Europe and is heavily invested in exporting liquid natural gas (LNG) around the world, both areas that would be threatened by widespread development of shale gas.

 Gazprom’s board at the end of 2011 argued that land ownership, water rights and population density could challenge European shale, and it claimed that shale could be twice as expensive to develop in Europe as in North America because of a dearth of equipment on the continent.